KDE/digikam-doc/main_window/image_view.rst

     :alt:
     :align: center

-    The Advanced Rename Date Selector to Setup Modifiers in Renaming Pattern
+    The Advanced Rename Database Dialog to Setup Modifiers in Renaming Pattern

 The **Metadata** dialog allows to select files metadata information taken from **Exif**, **IPTC**, **XMP**, etc, as **Modifiers**.